 Gout is the painful and acute onset of an inflammatory arthritis caused by the buildup of uric acid in the blood.
-Many people who experience one gout attack never have a second one, but others develop chronic gout—repeated attacks that happen more and more often over time.
-Especially if untreated, chronic gout can lead to more severe problems.
+Many people who experience one gout attack never have a second one.
+Others develop chronic gout, or repeated attacks that happen more often over time.
+Chronic gout can lead to more severe problems, especially if left untreated.

-Gout attacks most often come on at night and wake patients from sleep.
-Continued pain can prevent a person from falling back asleep.
+Gout attacks most often come on at night and wake you from sleep.
+Continued pain can keep you from falling back asleep.
 A lack of sleep can lead to a variety of issues including fatigue, increased stress, and mood swings.

 The pain of a gout attack can interfere with walking, household chores, and other everyday activities.
 In addition, the joint damage caused by repeated gout attacks can cause permanent disability.

-Tophi are deposits of urate crystals that form under the skin in cases of chronic gout, most often in the hands, feet, wrists, ankles, and ears.
+Tophi are deposits of urate crystals that form under the skin in cases of chronic gout.
+These occur most often in the hands, feet, wrists, ankles, and ears.
 Tophi feel like hard bumps under the skin and are usually not painful, except during gout attacks, when they become inflamed and swollen.
-As tophi continue to grow, they can erode the tissues of the joints, causing damage and eventual joint destruction.
+As tophi continue to grow, they can erode the surrounding skin and tissues of the joints, causing damage and eventual joint destruction.

-If gout continues untreated, acute attacks happen more and more often.
+If the cause of gout is not treated, acute attacks happen more and more often.
 The inflammation caused by these attacks, as well as the growth of tophi, causes damage to joint tissues.
-Eventually, joints can come out of alignment and be rendered completely immobile.
+Joints can eventually come out of alignment and become immobile.

-The same urate crystals that cause the painful symptoms of gout can also form in the kidneys, creating painful kidney stones.
-High concentrations of urate kidney stones can interefere with kidney function.
+The same urate crystals that cause the painful symptoms of gout can also form in the kidneys.
+These can create painful kidney stones.
+High concentrations of urate kidney stones can interfere with kidney function.